 Rule # 1: Be a good wife according to God’s standards as revealed in the Bible.
 When you are considering God’s standards as revealed in the Bible, be sure to include all of the Bible verses that apply to godly behavior, not just the verses about marriage. […]

-After a lot of praying and weighing of options, I have decided to turn most of my writing energy towards a major project that I have wanted to finish for years. […]
+I have an announcement.
+After a lot of praying and weighing of options, I have decided to turn most of my writing energy towards a major project that I have wanted to finish for years.
+Though I will be posting less often while I work on my big project, I’m not planning on stopping all together. […]

 I am happy to announce that a book version of my Zero Fluff Bible study on the deity of Christ is now available!
 There is also a Kindle version.
 Both versions can be found on Amazon.
 The print and Kindle versions have been updated.
 They have been edited for grammatical improvements and include an added detailed outline of all the verses in the study! […]